MUSC Center for Global Health

 - International research typically requires IRB approval both in the U.S. and at the partnering institution.
 As international IRB approval can be time-consuming, starting the approval process as soon as possible will help keep the project on target.

-For questions, contact Kathleen Ellis, Director of Operations, MUSC Center for Global Health at email@example.com
+For questions, contact Kathleen Ellis, CGH Director of Operations at firstname.lastname@example.org

 South Carolina Clinical & Translational Research Institute (SCTR) has resources and consultation services (such as biostat, budget, regulatory, coordinator core and intellectual property consultations) that can help investigators interested in applying under this RFA.
 Please submit your request for a consultation (online link) or call the SCTR SUCCESS Center at 843-792-8300.